 by Rebecca Lloyd

-In December 2022, the International Criminal Court (ICC) delivered its appeal decision in in the case of Dominic Ongwen, a child solider-turned-commander in the Lord’s Resistance Army in Northern Uganda, who had been convicted and sentenced of numerous war crimes in 2021.
-The case has reopened the debate about how international courts should deal with child soldiers-turned-perpetrators, or CSTPs, in sentencing.
-It is contended that the ICC eschewed a protectionist approach towards CSTPs.
-That approach is contrasted with the rights-based approach enshrined in the United Nations 1989 Convention on the Rights of the Child.
-In the author’s view, the majority of the ICC’s reasoning did not reflect Ongwen’s complex individual circumstances.
-It is advocated that further attention should be given to sentencing CSTPs in the future.
+In December 2022, the International Criminal Court (ICC) delivered its appeal decision in the case of Dominic Ongwen, a child soldier-turned-commander in the Lord’s Resistance Army in Northern Uganda who had been convicted and sentenced of numerous war crimes in 2021.
+The case has reopened a debate about how courts should deal with child soldiers-turned-perpetrators, or CSTPs.
+The ICC, the author contends, eschewed a protectionist approach towards children, and drew a “bright line” between children as victims, and adults as perpetrators.
+As the author examines, Ongwen’s agency or ability to take action in the conflict setting was not fully explored by the Court.
+In the author’s view, this was an opportunity missed.
+The author advocates for a more nuanced approach, which foregrounds agency, and places protectionism and “bright line” thinking in the background.